Skip to content

 Injured sea turtle

-At times, turtles float after being struck by a boat that may be the result of organ and nerve damages.
+At times, turtles suffer from organ and nerve damages after being struck by a boat .
 The hospital has called this problem “Bubble Butt Syndrome” and has named one of their permanent residents, Bubble Butt.

 Of course, my kids had a good chuckle with this one.
 Turtles with this syndrome become permanent residents since it will be difficult for them to live in the wild.